 little ice cream place and it means the world to you two, then by all means, let’s

 go take some photographs there!
 Many people worry about where they want to

-take photographs, rather than thinking of why you want to have photographs
+take photos, rather than thinking of WHY you want to have photographs

 taken at a certain location.
-We challenge you to dig deep and together, let’s
+I challenge you to dig deep and together, let’s

 come up with a location that will tell your story perfectly.